Erulan Jamaubaev: Early life and education

 Jamaubaev was born in the Almaty Region of Kazakh SSR in 1974.
-He graduated from the Narxoz University in 1995 and from there was a teacher-trainee and teacher.
-In 2009, Jamaubaev received an academic degree of Master of Business Administration with a degree in Strategic Management.
+He graduated from Narxoz University in 1995 and worked as a teacher-trainee and teacher thereafter.
+In 2009, Jamaubaev earned a Master of Business Administration degree with a specialisation in Strategic Management.

 Career

 From 1998 to 2006, Jamaubaev was a Leading Analyst, Chief Analyst, Chief Analyst Specialist, Head of department, deputy director of the Research and Statistics Department of the National Bank of Kazakhstan.
-In 2006, he became the director of the Department of the bank until being appointed as managing director of JSC Housing Construction Savings Bank of Kazakhstan in 2014.
+In 2006, he became the director of the Department of the bank until he was appointed as managing director of JSC Housing Construction Savings Bank of Kazakhstan in 2014.

 From July 2015, Jamaubaev was the Deputy Head of the Department of Socio-Economic Monitoring of the Administration of the President of the Republic of Kazakhstan until being appointed as the Head of the Department of Socio-Economic Monitoring of the Presidential Administration of Kazakhstan on 2 November 2015.